University of Wyoming: Outreach

-Campus Sustainability Committee
+Student life

-The university's Campus Sustainability Committee (CSC) advises all departments and program on sustainability matters and oversees the university's efforts and progress towards reducing its carbon footprint.
-All new campus buildings are required to meet LEED (Leadership in Energy and Environmental Design) Silver certification of the U.S. Green Building Council (USGBC).
-UW president Tom Buchanan signed the American College & University Presidents Climate Commitment (ACUPCC) in 2007.
+The university's Campus Sustainability Committee (CSC) advises all departments and programs on sustainability matters and oversees the university's efforts and progress toward reducing its carbon footprint.
+All new campus buildings are required to meet LEED silver certification of the U.S. Green Building Council.
+UW president Tom Buchanan signed the American College & University Presidents Climate Commitment in 2007.
 For their advances on university sustainability, UW scored a "C" on the College Sustainability Report Card of the Sustainable Endowments Institute.